 Vacancies in the Committee shall be filled in the same manner as the original appointment.
 The membership of the Committee shall receive no compensation for their services.
-The Committee may call upon the Department of Elderly Affairs to provide technical or other assistance as it may deem necessary to accomplish its purpose.
+The Committee may call upon the Department to provide technical or other assistance as it may deem necessary to accomplish its purpose.

-All departments and agencies of the State shall furnish any advice and information, documentary and otherwise, to the Committee and its agents as is deemed necessary or desirable by the Committee to facilitate the purposes of this chapter.
+All departments and agencies of the state shall furnish any advice and information, documentary and otherwise, to the Committee and its agents as is deemed necessary or desirable by the Committee to facilitate the purposes of Chapter 42-66.3 of the Rhode Island General Laws, as amended.